 Note: According to me the soundbars under $300 are cheap and above $1000 are expensive and in between is the mid range.

 Here the cheap soundbar is the winner.
 Because most of the expensive soundbars have huge sizes.
 Caring for them around is not an easy task to do.
 In most cases, you will need another person to help you out.

-Another point is that the expensive soundbars are usually had more height than the cheap ones.
+Another point is that expensive soundbars are usually had more height than cheap ones.
 This height can’t be accommodated easily under the TV.
 In some cases, they might block some pixels of the TV picture or block the infrared rays receiver.